DuDupedrosa/DuDupedrosa/README.md

  Hi there 👋 my name is Eduardo Pedrosa but i'm better known as DuDu 🚀 !

-- 🔭 I’m a student of promming in the front-end developer.
+- 🔭 I’m a student of programming in the front-end developer.
 - ⏲️ I study front-end development for almost a year...
 - 📙 My most recent training was the course of React js
 - 📂 In this link you can see my projects https://dudupedrosa.github.io/portfolio/